Here’s a reality of life: we all get stuck in a rut occasionally.

 When I make doing the positive thing easy, I’m more likely to actually do it.
 The more positive things I do?
 The more I want to keep doing positive things.

-And when I’m in a routine of doing that, I feel happier and less stress.
+And when I’m in a routine of doing that, I feel happier and less stressed.

 More happiness and less stress?
 Less funk.